Friedel oscillations in two-dimensional materials with inverted bands and Mexican-hat dispersion: Introduction

 \section{Introduction}

 Friedel oscillations (FOs) are a fundamental feature of the density-density response specific to a fermionic system.
 The FOs are caused by the interference of quantum states scattered by a local potential perturbation created by an external charge, defect, interface, etc.~\cite{doi:10.1080/14786440208561086}.
 Being an essential component of the density-density response function, the FOs reflect many properties of the system of fermionic quasiparticles~\cite{PhysRevB.72.045127,PhysRevB.93.205117}, including their quantum geometry, valley and orbital structure, which are currently of great interest.
-This allows one to consider FO as a promising tool for studying non-trivial properties of electronic states using probe microscopy.
+This allows one to consider FOs as a promising tool for studying non-trivial properties of electronic states using scanning tunneling microscopy (STM).
+Thanks to advances in STM, the FO concept has evolved in recent decades as a methodological basis for the thriving field of quasiparticle interference (QPI) research.
+The QPI method has led to significant advances in the study of electronic states in a wide range of materials, from superconductors~\cite{doi:10.1126/science.1072640} to modern quantum materials and correlated states~\cite{Chen_2017,https://doi.org/10.1002/adma.201707628}.

 This perspective stimulated numerous theoretical studies of specific features and properties of the FOs for electron systems in graphene-based materials~\cite{PhysRevLett.97.226801,PhysRevLett.101.156802}, topological insulators~\cite{PhysRevB.89.195417,PhysRevB.107.035305}, transition-metal dichalcogenides~\cite{Chen_2017,PhysRevB.97.205410}, Weyl semimetals~\cite{PhysRevB.86.195102,PhysRevB.109.035145}, two-dimensional (2D) electron systems with spin-orbit interaction~\cite{PhysRevB.74.045307,PhysRevB.81.205314}.
-It was found that in electron systems with parabolic dispersion, the Coulomb interaction between electrons affects the shape of the FOs at relatively short distances, but asymptotically, the FOs are described by double the Fermi wave vector~\cite{PhysRevB.72.045127}.
+It was found that in electron systems with parabolic dispersion, the Coulomb interaction between electrons affects the shape of the FOs at relatively short distances, but asymptotically, the FOs are described by doubling the Fermi wave vector~\cite{PhysRevB.72.045127}.
 Anisotropy of the effective mass leads to a corresponding anisotropy of the FOs~\cite{PhysRevB.103.165303}.
 Spin-orbit interaction radically changes the wave vector of the FOs~\cite{PhysRevB.74.045307}, and in the presence of two types of spin-orbit interactions, beatings of the FOs arise~\cite{PhysRevB.81.205314}.
 Multimode FOs and the beatings of electron density appear in the presence of valleys in the band spectrum~\cite{lin2024multimode}.